-Presiding Officers:
+Presiding Officer:

-James F. Huston, Chairman

-Stefanie N. Krevda, Commissioner

 Loraine L. Seyfried, Chief Administrative Law Judge

-On September 16, 2022, Indianapolis Power & Light Company d/b/a AES Indiana ("Applicant" or "AES Indiana") filed its Verified Application, direct testimony, attachments, and workpapers with the Indiana Utility Regulatory Commission ("Commission") for approval of: (1) a fuel adjustment charge ("FAC") factor to be applicable during the billing cycles of December 2022 through February 2023 (the "Forecast Period"); (2) the continued use of ratemaking treatment for the cost of wind power purchases pursuant to Cause Nos.
+On June 16, 2023, Indianapolis Power & Light Company d/b/a AES Indiana ("Applicant" or "AES Indiana") filed its Verified Application, direct testimony, attachments, and workpapers with the Indiana Utility Regulatory Commission ("Commission") for approval of: (1) a fuel adjustment charge ("FAC") factor to be applicable during the billing cycles of September 2023 through November 2023 (the "Forecast Period"); (2) the continued use of ratemaking treatment for the cost of wind power purchases pursuant to Cause Nos.
 43485 and 43740; and (3) continued recovery of the costs of its fuel hedging plan.
-On September 16, 2022, Applicant also filed a Motion for Protection and Nondisclosure of Confidential and Proprietary Information, which was granted on a preliminary basis by the Presiding Officers in a Docket Entry on September 23, 2022.
+On July 17, 2023, Applicant filed a revision to its prefiled testimony.

-On October 21, 2022, the Indiana Office of Utility Consumer Counselor ("OUCC") filed its report and direct testimony.
-On November 1, 2022, Applicant filed its rebuttal testimony.
-On November 3, 2022, the OUCC filed corrections to its testimony.
+On July 21, 2023, the Indiana Office of Utility Consumer Counselor ("OUCC") filed its report and direct testimony.

-An evidentiary hearing was held at 2:30 p.m. on November 10, 2022, in Room 222, PNC Center, 101 West Washington Street, Indianapolis, Indiana.
-At the hearing, Applicant and the OUCC appeared and participated by counsel.
-The testimony and exhibits of Applicant and the OUCC were admitted without objection.
+An evidentiary hearing was held at 9:30 a.m. on August 9, 2023, in Room 224, PNC Center, 101 West Washington Street, Indianapolis, Indiana.
+Applicant and the OUCC appeared and participated by counsel.
+At the evidentiary hearing, the OUCC noted corrections to its testimony that Applicant had identified as necessary.
+The OUCC advised, and Applicant concurred, that the corrections did not change the meaning of the testimony or the calculations.
+The revised OUCC testimony was received into the record with no objection, as was the testimony of Applicant.